-Our five professors make important contributions to research and thereby help to keep it always up to date.
+As one of the largest locations for Economic and Business Education in Germany, our professors make important contributions to research and thereby help to keep it always up-to-date.
 They share their findings with you in classes and individual coaching sessions.
 The Department of Economic and Business Education at the University of Mannheim is one of the largest departments in this field in Germany.
 This means that you can benefit from a broad range of research activities and state-of-the-art results, which are also reflected in our teaching.

 With a master’s degree in Economic and Business Education, graduates can work at a school.
 This is, however, not the only option open to them.

 Upon subsequent completion of their Referendariat, graduates can move into the school sector and teach at any type of vocational school with a commercial focus in Germany (including Berufsschule, Berufsfachschule, Berufliches Gymnasium).

 If they opt for a career outside the school sector, they can, for example, teach at a company or work in education management.
 They can also go in educational counseling, human resources management or development, and business development.